 Fructose intolerance is very similar to the problems created by another sugar intolerance called lactose intolerance which also leads to bloating and abdominal pain.

-However, the distress caused by fructose malabsorption can sometimes be controlled by certain tricks such as not mixing fruits with other foods (especially proteins) or by eating fruits that contain a low amount of sugar in them.
+However, the distress caused by fructose malabsorption can sometimes be controlled by certain tricks such as switching to fruits that contain a lower amount of fructose.

 If hydrogen is detected, you are regarded as intolerant.